adrianbw/use-optimistic-broken/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-Its purpose is to show that the [Next.js example for `useOptimistic` doesn't currently work](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions#experimental-useoptimistic).
+Its purpose is to show that importing `experimental_useOptimistic` into a server component throws the wrong error.

 ## Getting Started